 UNODC also collects and publishes price and purity data.
-These data, if properly collected, can be very powerful indicators of market trends.
+These data, if properly collected and reported, can be very powerful indicators of market trends.
 Trends in supply can change over a shorter period of time when compared with changes in demand and shifts in prices and purities are good indicators for increases or declines of market supply.
 Research has shown that short-term changes in the consumer markets are first reflected in purity changes while prices tend to be rather stable over longer periods of time.
-UNODC collects its price data from the Annual Reports Questionnaire, and supplements this data with other sources, such as price data collected by Europol and other organisations.
+UNODC collects its price data from the Annual Reports Questionnaire, and supplements this data with other sources such as DAINAP, EMCDDA and Government reports.
 Prices are collected at farm-gate level, wholesale level ('kilogram prices') and at retail level ('gram prices').
 Countries are asked to provide minimum, maximum and typical prices and purities.

-When countries do not provide typical prices/purities, UNODC calculates the mid-point of these estimates as a proxy for the 'typical' prices/purities (unless scientific studies are available which provide better estimates).
+When countries do not provide typical prices/purities, for the purposes of certain estimates UNODC calculates the mid-point of these estimates as a proxy for the 'typical' prices/purities (unless scientific studies are available which provide better estimates).
 What is not known, in general, is how data were collected and how reliable it is.

-Although improvements have been made in some countries over the last few years, a number of law enforcement bodies in several countries have not yet established a regular system for collecting purity and price data.
+Although improvements have been made in some countries over the years, a number of law enforcement bodies in several countries have not yet established a regular system for collecting purity and price data.
+Functioning drug monitoring systems must include the monitoring of drug prices and drug purities.